bsmith89/longev-mgen/doc/submission.md

 topological support greater than 95% is indicated (black dots on internal branches).
 Branch lengths indicate an estimate of expected substitutions per site.
-A version of this panel with GenBank accessions for all publicly available genomes is available as Supplemental File TODO.
+A version of this panel with GenBank accessions for all publicly available genomes is available as Supplementary [@Fig:supp-phylo-access].
 Functional comparisons are visualized (**B**, **C**) by plotting the first two principal components (PCs) of an ordination based on counts of predicted proteins annotated with GH and CBM domains either (**B**) aggregated by CAZy family or